Identify & Understand

 Understanding your service or product in terms of the need you are trying to address, activities that will be undertaken as part of the service or product and the changes (outcomes and impact) you are trying to achieve will help you to plan your evaluation.

-Engage your stakeholders and use your evidence review to help to explore how the planned service or product will work.
-Use the evidence you have collected to explore your assumptions around how planned activities will lead to desired outcomes.
 Take into account the context within which your service or product is operating.
 A logic model is a useful tool to help you with this and can help you engage your stakeholders, communicate your plans and focus your evaluation.
 This is one way of developing a ‘theory of change’ and the toolbox above has some suggested tools to help with this.

 Local experts

-- Communications, Engagement, Patient and Public Involvement and Equalities Leads – to help you map and engage your stakeholders.
+• Communications, engagement, patient and public involvement and equalities leads – to help you map and engage your stakeholders

-- Public Health and Library Services – to help you access and understand the evidence base.
+• Public health and library services – to help you access and understand the evidence base